Homeschooling vs. Mainstream School: A Comparative Guide for Special Needs Families in England

 Covid-19: Back To School Resources

-Using Snack time to enhance communication.
-Snack time can be a great opportunity to develop a number of key skills for our pupils.
-Given the regular nature of mealtimes in school settings and the inherent positive nature of mealtimes for most children, this activity is an outstanding context for social communication intervention (Gauverou 2017).
-Primarily… Continue reading Snack Time: Communication & Interaction
+Using Snack Time at School to Enhance Communication Snack time at school can be a great opportunity to develop a number of key skills for our pupils.
+Given the regular nature of mealtimes in school settings and the inherent positive nature of mealtimes for most children, this activity is an outstanding context for social communication … Read more

 Transition: Primary to Secondary